The Squire of Gothos: Continuity

-Non-canon Star Trek media
+Non-canonical Star Trek media

 The similarity between Q and Trelane inspired writer Peter David to posit in his 1994 novel Q-Squared that Trelane is a member of the Q Continuum, and Q is his godfather.
+The novel's climax suggests he might be Trelane's actual father, though he denies it when Picard asks about it.
 In the novel, the name "Trelane" originated due to an alternate version of the young Q-entity operating among three "lanes" of alternate timelines simultaneously.
+This familial connection would later be made official in Strange New Worlds.

 Trelane appears in the 1993 video game Star Trek: Judgment Rites episode "No Man's Land".
 The Enterprise is dispatched to search an area where several Federation starships have disappeared without explanation.
-When they arrive, Kirk and crew are confronted by Trelane, the self-styled "Baron of Gothos" who now believes himself to be a World War I German Fokker pilot.
-After a battle with the triplane, Kirk must stop Trelane, find the missing ships and discourage Trelane's interest in war once and for all.
+When they arrive, Kirk and crew are confronted by Trelane, who now dresses and acts like a World War I German Fokker pilot and is revealed to have captured the missing ships using his powers so he can force them to participate in dogfights.
+After a battle with Trelane in his aircraft, Kirk and his crew are forced to once again match wits with the childish Baron in their hopes to rescue the ships.